Machine learning reveals crazy advertising ideas that actually work

 Using AI to develop new types of insights is important because of new privacy requirements like Europe’s General Data Protection Regulation (GDPR) rules and the California Consumer Privacy Act of 2018.
 “In light of GDPR and California’s GDPR-light and laws coming up in different states in the U.S., the idea of using behavior data in advertising is under peril for a number of reasons,” said Ben Plomion, CMO of GumGum.

-The company intuits the context of a particular online session by analyzing the images on the page or in the app.
+The company intuits the context of a particular online session by analyzing the images on the page.
 It then places relevant advertisements over a portion of the image.
 (Users can click to close the ad.)
 For its client Jeep, for instance, GumGum could place ads for the Cherokee on images of competing models, such as the Toyota RAV4.
 So instead of building a big behavioral model of the consumer, it uses machine learning to understand the particular context in that moment.

 A clever example was a campaign for Vodafone in the U.K. last year.
 The telecom company wanted to advertise that it would carry the iPhone X, but Apple’s restrictive advertising guidelines made it difficult to mention the product.
 So GumGum’s machine learning-based technology found images of the iPhone X and placed Vodaphone ads on them.
 “So by that association, even though we never mentioned the words ‘Apple iPhone X,’ consumers knew that they were selling service for the iPhone X,” said Plomion.